pidge1014/SRD20.Path.V.1.5/Setting Documents/PlayersGuide.md

 The Dragon took the name Abzu, and soon found she had a great deal more in common with the small folk who resided out of the water then the monsters within.
 Abzu spent years traveling, but found the elves of the continent to be quite friendly to them and eventually established her residence at Goldhaven, the capitol of Eastern Kingdom of the Elves.
 To this day, a significant number of elven cities are home to metalic dragons, some extremely ancient.

 Abzu is known as the mother of metalic dragons.
 Her creator, Tzura Tbi Ywnrell, has also been credited with creating the Naga, chromatic dragons(specifically to hunt down it's metalic dragon mistake), as well as countless aboninations.

-## Character Rules

-Characters will use a 25 point buy for ability scores, start at level 4, with 10,500 gold in wealth.
-There are no rules for how this money is spent, nor are there limits for who your character can be.
-The continient is 50,000 miles accross, and while Flintfall's Splinter is small, the City of Peace connects it to the world.
-There is no reason the gunslinging dwarven airship captain and his crew can't find themselves there, even if there is no local equivalent.
-Any archetype or class from pathfinder 1.e should be considered available.

-Note: You can play a pathfinder 1.0 class as written, but many do not have features that will scale well if ingrained.
-If someone wants to play one of these, thats fine, we may just need to adjust a class feature or add one from an archetype that will scale.